tperry-r7/ux-writing-training/content/docs/documenting_apis.md

 There are a lot of tools that can be use to write an OpenAPI specification file.
 Some such as [editor.swagger.io](http://editor.swagger.io/) just provide an interface, but Stoplight provides a much cleaner UI that allows you to fill in boxes and see the resulting code.
 It's a great tool to learn with.
 Stoplight also doesn't try to add a lot of extra "junk" to the file.

-If you are trying to describe an API that is a bit more complicated and need to use descriptors such as [OAuth Flows](https://github.com/OAI/OpenAPI-Specification/blob/v3.0.1/versions/3.0.1.md#oauthFlowsObject) or [Discriminators](https://github.com/OAI/OpenAPI-Specification/blob/v3.0.1/versions/3.0.1.md#discriminatorObject), then you'll need to manually write the spec.
+If you are trying to describe an API that is a bit more complicated and need to use descriptors such as OAuth Flows (ttps://github.com/OAI/OpenAPI-Specification/blob/v3.0.1/versions/3.0.1.md#oauthFlowsObject) or Discriminators (https://github.com/OAI/OpenAPI-Specification/blob/v3.0.1/versions/3.0.1.md#discriminatorObject), then you'll need to manually write the spec.

 # What is OpenAPI specification?